The infinitesimal characters of discrete series for real spherical spaces: Principal asymptotics

 be the Taylor expansion of the function on the left-hand side.
 Here for every multi-index $\kappa$ the coefficient $c_{\mu,\nu}^{\kappa}$ is an element of $V_{\sigma}^{*}$.
-We apply Lebesgue's dominated convergence theorem to interchange the integral and the series, and obtain
+Since the series on the right-hand side of (\ref{eq Taylor series}) is absolutely convergent on $V_{1}$ and since $v$ has compact support in $\im(\Phi)$, we can apply Lebesgue's dominated convergence theorem to interchange the integral and the sums, and obtain